-Overhaul of ARITA CPE requirements to support diversity
+Overhaul of ARITA CPE/CPD requirements to support diversity

 At its August meeting, the ARITA Board adopted a significant change to our CPE requirements primarily to support diversity.